wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 4.1.0 =
+* Compatibility fix in the MooRainbow for the Visual Composer plugin
+* RokBox 2 support in the Login Button widget
+* Fix for the multiple body classes in Page Suffix gizmo
+* Updated IE11 detection
+* Updated Pretty Print JS files
+* Fixed font style issues caused by FontAwesome 3.2.1 icons
+* Added Font Awesome 4 assets for future use
+* Fixed missing special characters with Google fonts ie. Polish characters
+* Removed RocketTheme references in Copyright widget
+* Fixed the display of overrided options in the theme settings
+* Gantry admin UI fixes for the WordPress 3.8

 = 4.0.8 =
 * Added core support for the BuddyPress 1.8+ - Gantry BuddyPress plugin is no longer required and has been deprecated